The Fulbright U.S. Student Program includes several different types of grants. Two that CUA students will be particularly interested in are:

 - Applicants must be in good health.

 - Applicants must have sufficient proficiency in the written and spoken language of the host country sufficient to communicate with the people and to carry out the proposed study/research.

 When applying for a Fulbright, you are specifically applying to one country and for one type of grant.
 Each country has specific requirements and selection critieria.
 Specific information about each country is available on the Fulbright U.S. Student Program website.
 It is very important to demonstrate why you have chosen to apply to a specific country in your application materials.

-During the selection process, applicants must participate in a campus interview at CUA.
-Following this interview, each candidate receives a rating from the campus committee that is submitted with the completed application to the Fulbright Commission.
+During the selection process, applicants must also participate in a campus interview at CUA.
+Following this interview, each candidate receives either an endorsement or a non-endorsement from the campus committee that is submitted with the completed application to the Fulbright Commission.
 All application materials will be reviewed by Regional Review Committees established by the Fulbright Commission in the United States.
 Select candidates will have their materials forwarded to the host country of application for the final review and selection.